craftedmedia/XperienceCommunity.FusionCache/README.md

 ### Output cache

-This package integrates with the Asp NET Core Output Caching middleware via a custom `IOutputCacheStore` and `IOutputCachePolicy` which has been integrated with `FusionCache`.
+This package integrates with the NET Core Output Caching middleware via a custom `IOutputCacheStore` and `IOutputCachePolicy` which has been integrated with `FusionCache`.

 Just reference `XperienceFusionCache` as the policy name when using the `[OutputCache]` attribute and optionally specify cache dependencies via the `Tags` attribute.